BoE to name UK insurers that can use models to calculate capital

 Without the green light, an insurer must use the "standard formula" which typically would require a higher amount of expensive capital to be held.

-The Bank has said about 20 models are expected to be approved.
+The BoE has said about 20 models are expected to be approved.

 (Reporting by Huw Jones, editing by Carolyn Cohn)